4DSpace-UiO/PTetraWorkshop/handson2.md

 From the output of PTetra, you should be able to answer (to yourselves):

-- What is the surface area of the physical surfaces?
+- What is the surface area of the physical surfaces created in Gmsh?
 - What is the statistical weight of the simulation particles?

 ## Starting over